marcusoftnet/marcusoftnet.github.io/_posts/2006-12-29-credential-passing-in-soa-solutions-for.md

 blogger_orig_url: http://www.marcusoft.net/2006/12/credential-passing-in-soa-solutions-for.html
 ---

-So finally i got the opportunity to write some about a finding that has solved a major problem at my customer.
+So finally I got the opportunity to write some about a finding that has solved a major problem at my customer.
 A big thank you to Fredrik A and Micke for the help on this solution.